mchelen/chelen.m.cv/index.md

   Projects:

- - **[Sidescape Media](http://example.com)** Manage small team for LAMP and Drupal Commerce server administration.
+ - **[Sidescape](http://sidescapemedia.com)** Manage small team for LAMP and Drupal Commerce server administration.
 Deploy virtual machines hosted on Rackspace and Amazon AWS using Ansible.
-Malicious traffic mitigation with IP Tables and Fail2Ban.
+Mitigate malicious traffic using IP Tables and Fail2Ban.
  - **[Noodle](http://www.noodle.com/)** Optimize and debug SOLR search queries.
 Create developer tools for testing Django.
 Coordinate development using issue tracker and Vagrant.
  - **[Rayogram](http://www.rayogram.com/)** Develop PHP in CiviCRM core to add requested features.
 Script deployment and bulk migration of Drupal websites on LAMP servers using Bash, Drush, Perl and MySQL.
  - **[Center for Effective Government](http://www.foreffectivegov.org/)** Develop Drupal website with responsive layout to inform visitors about government policy.
 Implement modules for automated import of RSS content.
 Administer Drupal software on LAMP server.